hsk81/yeoman-generator-dizmo/README.md

 yo @dizmo/dizmo my-dizmo
 ```

-After a successful build, drag and drop the `./build/MyDizmo-0.0.0.dzm` file onto *dizmoViewer*: You should see the front side of the dizmo with `Hello World!` written on it.
+After a successful build via `npm run build`, drag and drop the `./build/MyDizmo-0.0.0.dzm` file onto *dizmoViewer*: You should see the front side of the dizmo with `Hello World!` written on it.
 The name parameter is optional and can be changed at the prompt.
 Further, calling `yo @dizmo/dizmo` is equivalent to invoking the default generator with `yo @dizmo/dizmo:app`.

 To list all possible arguments and options of the generator, enter: